vanttec/vanttec_documentation/source/usv/usv_software/usv_software_localization.rst

 Introduction
 ************

-Having an accurate and reliable pose is critical for control.
-For this the ELLIPSE2-D must be properly set in order to have a smooth and precise position and orientation.
-Most of this information was obtained from the manual (should be available on USV's Notion) and from technical support of SBG systems.
-Don't hesitate to get in contact with SBG's technical support if any problem arrives.
-But let's hope this docs saves the team time.
+An accurate and reliable pose is critical for control.
+The ELLIPSE2-D must be properly configured to ensure smooth and precise position and orientation data.
+This documentation is based on the manufacturer's manual (available on USV's Notion) and technical support from SBG systems.
+Contact SBG's technical support for additional assistance if needed.
+This documentation aims to streamline the setup process.

-An `.sbgz` file has been uploaded to the USV's Notion where a recording a smooth trajectory and with no jumps can be played on sbgCenter.
-The settings are also available in the recording.
+An `.sbgz` file containing a recording of a smooth trajectory without position jumps is available on USV's Notion.
+The file includes the recommended settings.

 Antennas on the VTEC-S3